 - Andrew Molera Loop (8.8 miles)

-Add chasing waterfalls on your list of things to do in Big Sur.
+Add chasing waterfalls to your list of things to do in Big Sur.
 McWay Falls are the famous waterfalls that go over a cliff and into the ocean, making for beautiful photos.

 I’ve seen many waterfalls in my life, but never ones that go straight into the ocean before.
 While summer in Lake Tahoe is one of the most scenic places in California in my opinion, this area rivals that.